 - The Run for Ragnar: a rag-tag collection of civilian pilots and military dropouts are gathered together to gather the last human survivors and take them to a rendezvous on the edge of the Twelve Colonies.
 A game about survival under pressure.
 (First ran at Lucky Consequences 2018)

 - Scylla: Loosely based on the brief scene in the TV movie Razor, in which the battlestar Pegasus strips the freighter Scylla of all her resources and leave the crew to die.
 A game about what is important when you’re facing the end.
-(Planned for The Smoke, 2022)
+(Was planned for The Smoke, 2021 – currently postponed)

 - 33: Loosely based on the first episode of the BSG reboot – a surviving battleship is relentless attacked by The Enemy, every 33 minutes.
-(Running online at Consequences 2021)
+(It may be possible to play Ragnar or Scylla characters at 33).
+(First ran at at Consequences 2021)

 As the stories go, the Twelve Colonies were settled after an evacuation from an inhabited world.
 Four stars in close proximity support twelve habitable world, each holding a colony that originated with one of the twelve colony ships.
 Each colony is quite different: Gemini, Virgo and Leo have collectively held power for a long time, but the illegal Nine Worlds Alliance was struggling to change that balance of power.